kquirapas/kquirapas/README.md

-### 👋 Building shit that matter with Web, Mobile, and Blockchain technology
+### 👋 Pushing myself further than Git can push

-Hey, I'm Kristian.
-Nice to see you here!
+I’m an engineer with a mission to drive breakthroughs in humanity, by serving the world with one technological innovation at a time.

 #### Current Work